 Midstream Production Vs Forecast

 The following tables describe the production of the plant since COD.
 Production is compared to the P50 Helioscope forecast and the weather-adjusted forecast.
 Harmattan has performed a recalculation of the weather adjusted forecast based on the adjusted irradiation forecast in Table 8-2 and using Equation 1.
-We note that the weather adjusted forecast was calculated incorrectly by the Operator as seen in 85.
-Total production since COD is 286,610. kWh with a variance of 8.18% below the forecast production and 9.16 % below the weather adjusted forecast.
+No weather adjustments were performed prior April 2022 as the irradiation was not available.
+We note that the weather adjusted forecast was calculated incorrectly by the Operator as seen in Table 8-5.
+Total production since COD is 286,610. kWh with a variance of 8.18% below the forecast production and 6.43 % below the weather adjusted forecast.
 Weather-adjusted generation is greater than the actual production, meaning that the plant could have produced more, but it is less than the P50 forecast, indicating that the plant could not meet the overall P50 forecast.
-We note that due to the uncertainty of the irradiation the calculated weather adjusted forecast is not representative.
+We note that due to the uncertainty of the irradiation, the calculated weather adjusted forecast is not fully representative.